NickolaiBeloguzov/robust-json/README.md

 This library includes 4 modules:

-* [**file**](#file-mod): This module provides functionality for working with files containing JSON.
+* [**file**](#file-mod): This module provides functionality for working with  JSON files.
 * [**object**](#obj-mod): This module provides functionality for working with JSON objects (Python dictionaries)
-_Note: the difference between file and object modules is that during initialization 'file' module expects path to file with JSON while 'object' module expects a Python dictionary.
+_Note: the difference between file and object modules is that during initialization 'file' module expects path to JSON file while 'object' module expects a Python dictionary.
 For more information please read corresponding sections._
 * [**errors**](#err-mod): This module contains all the exceptions that may be raised during package runtime.
 * [**ext**](#ext-mod): This module provides some extra function that can be helpful while working with JSON.